fastify/csrf-protection/README.md

 @fastify/csrf-protection provides a series of utilities that developers can use to secure their application.
 We recommend using [@fastify/helmet](https://github.com/fastify/fastify-helmet) to implement some of those mitigations.

-Security is always a tradeoff between risk mitigation, functionality, performance and developer experience.
+Security is always a tradeoff between risk mitigation, functionality, performance, and developer experience.
 As a result we will not consider a report of a plugin default configuration option as security vulnerability that might be unsafe in certain scenarios as long as this module provides a way to provide full mitigation through configuration.